 Also in this area are the traditional wine-producing villages of Salzedas and Ucanha.

-There are at least two wineries that produce sparkling wine, Raposeira and Murganheira, which makes for a pleasant change from all the port wine.
+The area is also known for sparkling wine production, particularly Raposeira and Murganheira, which makes a pleasant change from all the port wine.

 If you really want to spoil yourselves, you could try this wine experience with a sommelier that includes a visit to two “boutique” farms, a paired lunch and boat ride.